By Subject, A-G

 • Additional opportunities to visit University Criminology departments (e.g. Portsmouth’s ‘Forensic House’);

-• Summer homework task.
+• Summer preparation work.

 • Students are regularly encouraged and supported with extra theatre visits that enable them to better contextualise their understanding of theatre and the work of practitioners thus influencing and inspiring their own work;